wgola/wgola/README.md

 ## Hi there 👋

-My name is Wojtek and I'm a Computer Science student at the [University of Gdańsk](https://ug.edu.pl/).
+My name is Wojtek, I'm a Computer Science student at the [University of Gdańsk](https://ug.edu.pl/) and Junior Fullstack Developer at Lufthansa Systems.

 ### 💻 Known technologies